Associate

 Legal Assistant

-During her free time, Megan enjoys snowboarding, rock climbing, practicing kung-fu, and riding her motorcycle.
+During her free time, Megan enjoys snowboarding, rock climbing, riding her motorcycle, and chasing her dogs around the house.

 EDUCATION & ADMISSIONS